You are here

 Indiana State University proudly announces the delivery of a new Master of Science in Sport Management opportunity articulating the National Interscholastic Athletic Administrators Association - LTI Courses with Indiana State University graduate coursework.

-The 100% Online Master of Science in Recreation and Sport Management with a concentration in Sport Management has been designed to meet the demands of working interscholastic athletic administrators.
+The 100% Online Master of Science in Sport Management has been designed to meet the demands of working interscholastic athletic administrators.
 This web-based program is targeted to highly motivated individuals and will allow students the ability to increase their understanding of the field of Athletic Administration without altering their personal and professional schedules.
 Emphasis is placed on preparing individuals for the ever-changing economic, political, legal, and marketing concerns that are a part of the sports industry.